teleivo/skeleton/README.md

 ## Examples

-* [frequency](./examples/frequency/main.go) - word frequency counter using an ordered map based on a left-leaning red-black binary search tree
+* [frequency](./examples/frequency/main.go) - word frequency counter using an ordered map based on a left-leaning red-black binary search tree.
+This problem does not need an ordered map, I just used it as an example of its API.

 ## Disclaimer